Probabilistic Projections of Baseline 21st Century CO$_2$ Emissions Using a Simple Calibrated Integrated Assessment

-The authors thank Louise Miltich and Alexander Robinson for their inputs and contributions.
-We thank Arnulf Grübler, Jonathan Koomey, Robert Lempert, Michael Obersteiner, Brian O’Neill, Hugh Pitcher, Steve Smith, Rob Socolow, Dan Ricciuto, Mort Webster, Xihao Deng, Tony Wong, Jonathan Lamontagne, Emily Ho, Wei Peng, Casey Helgeson, and Billy Pizer for discussions and comments.
 This work was partially supported by the National Science Foundation (NSF) through the Network for Sustainable Climate Risk Management (SCRiM) under NSF cooperative agreement GEO-1240507 and the Penn State Center for Climate Risk Management.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the funding entities.